 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-True food allergies can cause unpleasant symptoms such as hives, stomach cramps, vomiting and diarrhea.
-At their worst, allergies can cause life-threatening emergencies such as loss of consciousness or anaphylaxis.
+At their worst, allergies can also cause life-threatening emergencies such as loss of consciousness or anaphylaxis.

 Common reactions to beer sensitivity

-“Most common reactions to beer are specific to types of grains, modified grain proteins, hops, yeast, molds or barleys,” says Dr. Rood.
+“The most common reactions to beer are specific to types of grains, modified grain proteins, hops, yeast, molds or barleys,” he says.
 “Sensitivities are also possible to the additives that are present in some beers, including sulphites, sodium benzoate or tartrazine.”

 There’s been a lot of discussion on social media about the potential harmful effects of genetically modified organisms (GMOs).
 They are found in many processed foods – and in some types of beer.

-“It would be very difficult to prove that GMO-containing beers are more allergy-inducing than GMO-free beers.
+“It would be very difficult to prove that GMO-containing beers are more allergy- or sensitivity-inducing than GMO-free beers.
 Or that ‘organic’ beers are categorically superior just by being organic,” he says.

 Is European beer safer?

-Another rumor making its rounds on the Internet is that European beers are safer than beers from U.S. breweries.
+Another rumor making its rounds online is that European beers are safer than beers from U.S. breweries.
 Dr. Rood says it’s not that simple.

 “Staying with European beers will not prevent sensitivity in everyone,” he says.
 “As allergic tendencies vary from person to person, it’s best to find a brand or type of beer that doesn’t cause any problems for you personally.
 Then stick with that variety.

-“The best way to avoid sensitivity or alcohol intolerance to any beer is to not consume the product to which you are sensitive.”
+“Put simply, the best way to avoid sensitivity or alcohol intolerance to any beer is simply to not consume the product to which you are sensitive.”

 What to do if you think you’re allergic to beer

-If you tend to experience allergy-like symptoms after drinking just one or two beers, it’s best to see your doctor.
+If you do tend to experience allergy-like symptoms after drinking just one or two beers, it’s really a good idea to see your doctor.

 “Your physician can help by obtaining a detailed history, performing a physical examination and conducting blood tests and other types of testing to rule out other causes for your symptoms,” Dr. Rood says.
 “Should you experience itching or hives, an over-the-counter, non-sedating antihistamine can also be helpful.”